 The Reserve Banks operate and maintain Pay.gov, an application that allows the public to use the internet to initiate and authorize payments to federal agencies.
 Pay.gov expenses were $24.7 million in 2018, an increase of 2.5 percent, primarily because of increased software, personnel, and support costs.
 During the year, the Pay.gov program expanded to include more than 143 new agency programs and processed more than 205 million online payments totaling over $179 billion.12

 Treasury Securities Services

-The Reserve Banks work closely with Treasury's Fiscal Service in support of the borrowing needs of the federal government.
+The Reserve Banks work closely with the Treasury in support of the borrowing needs to operate the federal government.
 The Reserve Banks auction, issue, maintain, and redeem securities; provide customer service; and operate the automated systems supporting U.S. savings bonds and marketable Treasury securities (bills, notes, and bonds).
-Treasury securities services consist of retail securities programs, which primarily serve individual investors, and wholesale securities programs, which serve institutional customers.
+Treasury securities services consist of wholesale securities programs, which primarily serve institutional investors, and retail securities programs, which primarily serve individual investors.

 Retail Securities Programs

 The Reserve Banks support Treasury's retail securities services, which provide retail securities to institutional and individual customers through electronic systems and provide customer service.13 Reserve Bank operating expenses to support retail securities services were $49.2 million in 2018, a decrease of 2.2 percent, largely because of the Treasury's July 2017 decision to phase out the myRA retirement savings program.14 Program expenses included technology enhancements to TreasuryDirect.gov, savings bond processing, and fulfillment center costs such as mail processing and virtual case file management.

 The Reserve Banks, when permitted by federal statute or when required by the Secretary of the Treasury, also provide fiscal agency services to other domestic and international entities.